nanocosmos/docs/docs/cloud/analytics.md

 The maximum concurrent viewer count over all streams (dependent on the filter options) for a point in time.

+- absolute: the absolute amount of maximum concurrent viewer
+- delta: the difference of maximum concurrent viewers to the previous day/month

 On the top right you can find the amount of unique playback sessions occurred in the time range.

 > **Note**, this does not correlate with the unique viewers that are watching, instead it represents the count of complete playback sessions from the start until the player or page gets closed.